mgrojo/ada-mode/readme.txt

      facility is.
 If you make 'em, please send 'em in!
-   * Generally usable Tokens - I'm not sure there are as many reusable tokens out there as there are reusable recognizers, but I await pleasent suprises.
+   * Generally usable Tokens - I'm not sure there are as many reusable tokens out there as there are reusable recognizers, but I await pleasant surprises.
    * Useful token support packages.
 One example would be a generic symbol table creation/lookup package.
-   * New parser generators.
-These aren't tirvial to build, but if you make youself an Cannonical LR parser or somesuch, I'd we'd love to have it.
    * Well isolated bug reports (or even fixes).
-Version 2.0 has quite a few changes, so bugs are much more likely in this version.
+Version 3.0 has quite a few changes, as did 2.0.
+So bugs are much more likely in this version than they have been in the past.

 Again, I hope you find this package useful for your needs.